grnet/ganetimgr/docs/source/interface.rst

 Notifications
 -------------
-An administrator can direclty send mail to vm owners.
+An administrator can directly send mail to VM owners.
 The Recipient field is dynamic.
-It can lookup a usernames email address dynamically and also fetch all the emails associated with a vm or even all the vms the reside on a cluster.
+It can lookup a usernames email address dynamically and also fetch all the emails associated with a VM or even all the VMs the reside on a cluster.
 We have added the variable `instances` in the context of the message (where applicable, eg clusters) in order to show the names of a users affected instances.
 In this section there is also the archive where one can see all the previous notifications sent by the admins.